Review of the Foreign Source Income Anti-Tax-Deferral Regimes

 - provides some background to and the framework under which the anti-tax-deferral regimes operate;

 - explores possible options for reform including whether the current regimes can be collapsed into a single regime; and

 - examines issues relating to each of the abovementioned review criteria.

 To assist in the Review process, the Board conducted consultation forums in June 2007.
 Consultation forums were held on 18 June 2007 in Sydney and 20 June 2007 in Melbourne.
 The consultation forums were attended by representatives from taxation professional bodies, major law and accounting firms, various major corporations and business associations.

-The Board requested written submissions on the Review of the Anti-tax-deferral regimes by 06 July 2007.
+The Board requested written submissions on the Review of the Anti-tax-deferral regimes by 6 July 2007.
 All submissions received were acknowledged and public submissions are available for review below.

 On 12 March 2008, the Chairman of the Board of Taxation announced the release of the Board’s position paper [PDF 1.3MB] on possible reforms to Australia’s foreign source income anti-tax-deferral regimes (the controlled foreign company rules, the foreign investment fund rules, the transferor trust rules and the deemed present entitlement rules).